visualzare/visualise_iwatch/README.md

 The goal of this script is to extract datas from the export.xml file generated on your iPhone, and to visualise data in a creative way.
 Currently, you can only visualise Average Heartbeat and Steps per day.
-The only visualisation available is a "barcode" where one trait is one day, and the colour depends on the value of the date.
+The only visualisation available is a "barcode" where one trait is one day, and the colour depends on the date's value.

 The color code is this one :